-The insinuation that cyclists do not pay for roads (with the further implication that motorists are paying for cyclists’ use of roads) is a well-worn refrain from motorists who are unenthusiastic, to say the least, about sharing the roads with bicycles.
+The insinuation that cyclists do not pay for roads (with the further implication that motorists are paying for cyclists’ use of roads) is a well-worn refrain from motorists who are unenthusiastic, to say the least, about sharing road space with people on bicycles.
 The main thrust of the cyclists-are-freeloaders argument stems from the notion that roads are chiefly paid for by revenue schemes that are dependent on the production, sale, and operation of cars.
 Motorists pay licensing fees, fuel-taxes, and in some places, car-specific sales taxes and registration fees, and drivers assume that it is these forms of funding that pay for their roads.

 Far from it being the case that cyclists do not pay their fair share for road infrastructure, the opposite appears to be the case: cyclists pay disproportionately more than motorists for their use of road infrastructure.